 This post was originally published on Legal Planet and was co-authored with Professor Farber’s colleague Eric Biber.
 Reprinted with permission.
-Click to read the first and third posts in this series.
+Click to read the first, third, and fourth posts in this series.

 Our last post explained the background of the Seven Counties NEPA case, which is currently pending in the U.S. Supreme Court.
 Today, we discuss the radical arguments that have been made in the case and why they should be rejected.